eth-cscs/SummerSchool2020/README.md

 ## Announcements

-We will use this section to post news and links relevant to the event.
+We will be using Slack to post news and links relevant to the event: you should receive an invitation to join the Summer School Slack workspace.

 ## Schedule